laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

-# Progetto di ingegneria del software

-Data consegna: N/A
+# Eriantys
+by Manfredi Giovanni, Martelli Mattia, Meneghing Sebastiano

+Repo containing the files related to the class "Prova finale di ingegneria del software", A.Y.
+2021/2022, Polytechnic University of Milan.

+Please refer to this repo's projects for deadlines.